- What is RCPCHStart?

-We host RCPCHStart twice a year, in the spring and autumn.
+We normally host RCPCHStart twice a year, in the spring and autumn.
+The next dates are:

-If you plan to CCT in a sub-specialty ('grid'), you must have RCPCHStart in that sub-specialty.
-We advise that you apply after you have been accepted for a sub-specialty or community child health post and are working in that post.
-You should be confident that you are ready to be assessed in your sub-specialty before you apply.
+If you plan to complete training in an approved sub-specialty GRID training programme, you must have RCPCHStart in that sub-specialty.
+We advise that you apply after you have been accepted for a subspecialty GRID post and are working in that post.
+You should be confident that you are ready to be assessed in your subspecialty before you apply.

 You will need to include your sub-specialty on your application so we can place you on the relevant circuit.

-You may have to take the assessment at a specific session (Spring or Autumn) - see below for dates.
+You might have to take the assessment at a specific session (Spring or Autumn) - see below for dates.
 If possible, apply for the session where we plan to host your sub-specialty.
-If not, apply for the first available session and outline your circumstances (CCT date being brought forward. etc), and we will send your name and request forward to the CSAC.
+If not, apply for the first available session and outline your circumstances (completion date being brought forward, etc.), and we will send your name and request onto the CSAC.

 How much does it cost?

-You need to pay for RCPCHStart when you apply online, and we accept credit cards and debit cards.
+You will need to pay for RCPCHStart after you have been granted a place and we accept credit cards and debit cards.

 We do not pay for travel or accommodation costs.